 Connect Xbox One Controller To PC via USB

-If you have no issues in having a wired connection, then this option might be the simplest and best for you.
+If you have no issues with having a wired connection, then this option might be the simplest and best for you.
 USB connect works with Xbox One, Xbox One S, and Xbox One Elite controllers so far.

 Luckily, all the versions of Xbox One Controllers come with a micro USB connector on them.
-That means you can connect the controller directly to the PC with micro USB-to-USB Type-A cable.
+That means you can connect the controller directly to the PC with a micro USB-to-USB Type-A cable.

 And you know what’s cherry on top?
 Once connected, the Windows won’t prompt you to download the drivers first, as Xbox One controllers are easily recognizable by Windows.